Introduction - Standards

 The Exceptions - Medical Devices and Other Special Cases

 It is important to note that there are other quality standards, both in the public domain and privately maintained, that have different requirements from AS9100.
 The most notably is ISO Standard 13485, which governs the quality management system requirements for the design and manufacture of medical devices.
-The details of this standard are not the within the scope of this article. but may be the subject of a future article.
+The details of this standard are not within the scope of this article. but may be the subject of a future article.
 Suffice it to say that AS9100 and ISO 13485 have many similarities but a few important distinctions.
-Fortunately, EB Industries has always handled parts and assemblies for a large number customers from a wide array of industries.
+Fortunately, EB Industries has always handled parts and assemblies for a large number of customers from a wide array of industries.
 As a result, our quality management system evolved to identify, document, and control these differences.